tsalb/sfdc-lightning-service-components/README.md

 ---

-The two primary service components are:
+The three primary service components are:

 `DataService.cmp` which encapsulates serverside callouts.
 A single Apex Controller is attributed to this headless component which uses methods to pass parameters to the JS controller which handles serverside configuration like `action.setStorable()` or `action.setParams()`.